Enterprise application hosting and management system (PaaS)

 Key components of this architecture include:

-• ArcGIS Platform includes standard portal components such as users, groups, and items, though these components are largely managed behind the scenes.
-ArcGIS Platform includes one user account, and management of location services is supported through the ArcGIS Developer dashboard.
-Learn more about ArcGIS Developer accounts for ArcGIS Platform.
-ArcGIS Platform also includes location services such as basemaps and geocoding services.
-The ArcGIS Platform data store hosts organizational data and content used to power location services such as basemaps and reference data layers.
+- ArcGIS Location Platform includes standard portal components such as users, groups, and items, though these components are largely managed behind the scenes.
+ArcGIS Location Platform includes one user account, and management of location services is supported through the ArcGIS Location Platform dashboard.
+ArcGIS Location Platform also includes location services such as basemaps and geocoding services.
+The ArcGIS Location Platform data store hosts organizational data and content used to power location services such as basemaps and reference data layers.

-• ArcGIS Platform supports custom, full-code applications developed using mapping APIs and SDKs.
-The ArcGIS Developer dashboard serves as a management console for ArcGIS Platform.
+- ArcGIS Location Platform supports custom, full-code applications developed using mapping APIs and SDKs.
+The ArcGIS Location Platform dashboard serves as a management console for ArcGIS Location Platform developers.

 Key interactions in this architecture include:

-Additional information on using and administering ArcGIS Platform can be found in the ArcGIS Platform product documentation.
+Additional information on using and administering ArcGIS Location Platform can be found in the ArcGIS Location Platform product documentation.

 Capabilities